 FAS Faculty First-Look

-NYU’s Faculty of Arts and Science invites scholars underrepresented in the Academy who are: completing their PhD, in the Humanities or Social Sciences OR who are in a postdoctoral position in the Sciences and fewer than 5 years from their PhD to apply to participate in Faculty First-Look (FFL).
+As part of our ongoing efforts to develop a vibrant and inclusive community of scholars, the Arts and Science Faculty First Look (FFL) programs aim to broaden participation and pathways to faculty positions.
+We invite scholars completing their PhD, in the Humanities or Social Sciences to apply to participate in FFL.
 Faculty First-Look provides a glimpse into what it takes to prepare for future faculty careers and an opportunity to network with NYU faculty and workshop your job talk.

 Faculty First-Look participants will have the opportunity to engage with NYU FAS deans, faculty, and postdocs to:

-- Write compelling application cover letters, research, and teaching statements, and CVs;
+- Write compelling application cover letters, research, teaching statements, and CVs;

-- Learn best practices for cultivating job prospects, negotiating job offers, and deciding what position is right for you;
+- Learn best practices for cultivating job prospects, negotiating job offers and deciding what position is right for them;

-- Learn best practices for how to use digital/social media platforms to increase scholarly visibility as you enter the job market;
+- Learn best practices for how to use digital/social media platforms to increase scholarly visibility as they enter the job market;

 - Learn about NYU’s Postdoctoral Programs;